A Statistical View of Column Subset Selection

 Projecting a symmetric matrix onto the positive semi-definite cone amounts to setting its negative eigenvalues to zero.
 Finally, we apply the algorithms from \Cref{sec:algorithms} to $\hat{\bSigma}$.

 Using both simulated and real data, we demonstrate that our procedure outperforms the two existing methods for CSS with missing data.
 Initial work on this problem by \cite{Balzano} uses a greedy Block Orthogonal Matching Pursuit (BOMP) algorithm to approximately solve a CSS-like objective that ignores the missing values.
-In \cite[Equation 40]{WangY}, the authors mask the missing values and solve a group lasso penalized problem similar to \eqref{eq:group_lasso}.
-As a remark, we point out that one could put a parametric assumption on the principal variable distribution $F$ in the model \eqref{eq:pcss_model} and apply the expectation-maximization (EM) algorithm.
+In follow-up work, \cite{WangY} mask the missing values and solve a group lasso penalized problem similar to \eqref{eq:group_lasso}.
+Recalling our PCSS model \eqref{eq:pcss_model}, we remark that one could put a parametric assumption on the principal variable distribution $F$ and then apply the expectation-maximization (EM) algorithm to handle missingness.
 We found this to be too sensitive to the distributional assumptions on $F$ and the EM algorithm's initialization to work well in practice.